vdbergh/vtjson/docs/source/usage.rst

 * A Python type annotation such as `list[str]`.
 See :ref:`type_annotations`.

 * A Python type.
 In that case validation is done by checking membership.
 For compatibility with Python type annotations, the schema `float` matches both ints and floats.
+Use :py:class:`vtjson.float_` if you want only floats.

 * A callable.
 Validation is done by applying the callable to the object.
 If applying the callable throws an exception then the corresponding message will be part of the non-validation message.